slack-samples/bolt-python-assistant-template/README.md

 - The `message.py` file, which responds to user messages sent to app threads or from the **Chat** and **History** tab with an LLM generated response.

 ### `ai/`
-`llm_caller.py`, which handles OpenAI API integration and message formatting.
+The `llm_caller.py` file, which handles OpenAI API integration and message formatting.
 It includes the `call_llm()` function that sends conversation threads to OpenAI's models.

 ## App Distribution / OAuth